Nasir-6/thm-pwa/back-end/src/README.md

 - You need to provide them the details they need in order to get what you want from them
 - They are kind enough to transform the data from the DB form into a form which can be transferred to the Client (DTO - Data Transfer Object)

+### Additional player - Security -> ErrorHandler (Middleware)

+- All the Controllers/Services/DB/DAO instances can throw errors whenever they want straight to the client when the request is unreasonable which is handled by the ErrorHandler middleware
+- Kind of like a mediator/security guard incase things go crazy.

+### Why the analogy?

-Note: There are additional folders/parts added in (middlewares, exceptsion) but the above analogy made it clear to me such that I could start placing certain code blocks in a suitable place/manner.
+- There are additional folders/parts added in (middlewares, exceptsion) but the above analogy made it clear to me such that I could start placing certain code blocks in a suitable place/manner.
-All the Controllers/Services/DB/DAO instances can throw errors whenever they want straight to the client when the request is unreasonable which is handled by the ErrorHandler middleware - kind of like a mediator/security guard incase things go crazy.
-This analogy was key to building out the architecture as I had to know the purpose of each part before coding it out and forcing myself to explain it in simple terms definitely helped clear everything up.
-This is analogy is here for future development incase I forget why things are placed in certain areas.
+- This was key as I had to know the purpose of each part before coding it out and forcing myself to explain it in simple terms definitely helped clear everything up.
+This analogy is here for future Me/developers incase I forget why things are placed in certain areas.